MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 from azure.identity import DeviceCodeCredential

 credential = DeviceCodeCredential()
-ml_client = MLClient.from_config(credential)
 credential.authenticate()

 ml_client_workspace = MLClient.from_config(credential)

 ```

 Note that in the deployment configuration you get to choose authentication method.
 This example uses Azure ML Token-based authentication.
+Also note that client is created from configuration file.
+This file is created automatically for Azure Machine Learning VMs.
+Learn more on the [corresponding API documentation page](/python/api/azure-ai-ml/azure.ai.ml.mlclient?view=azure-python#azure-ai-ml-mlclient-from-config).

 ### Make basic calls to the model